 Make sure that you have converted the p12 file to a PEM file, and that it's also located in that same folder

-python v2-sync-new.py --site-id <site-id> --client-id <client-id> --pem-file <client-id>.pem --type registrations-2
+python sample.py --site-id <site-id> --client-id <client-id> --pem-file <client-id>.pem --type registrations-2

 Note on Windows